lpress13/coding_seminars/brainstorming/data_scientist_crosstrain.md

   * Instance vs Class Methods
 * Week of 2017-02-13
   * Sidekiq and Background Processing
+  * SQL commands and their mappings to ActiveRecord
+  * AREL

 ## Other Topics Proposed by Developers